 Eddie Lock – Art And memorabilia

 Eddie Lock has been a huge name in the music industry since the mid 1980s.
 Signing bands such as Doctor And The Medics, managing Goldie, Sex Pistols artist Jamie Reid and DJing all over the world including Ibiza, his passion for punk memorabilia and modern art brought him to where he is today, an art and memorabilia dealer.
 He first came to Folkestone in the 1980s to see bands at the Leas Cliff Hall, where he also performed and worked with a band that played at what is now The Radnor Arms.
-His gallery is at the top of the Lighthouse Building at the bottom of The Old High Street and Folkelife went to meet him there.
+He and his wife Louise own a gallery at the top of the Lighthouse Building at the bottom of The Old High Street and Folkelife went to meet him there.

 “I moved to Folkestone because I met the most beautiful woman and that’s my wife, Louise.
 She’s Folkestone born and bred and I chose to move here.
 I have to say, during the pandemic, we’ve realised that we have everything we need just here, we don’t need to go to Ibiza anymore, Folkestone is a gorgeous town.
 I’d rather be here with my family and my tortoise than anywhere else!
 If you’d have heard me say that 20 years ago, you might have thought I was on something!”